MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ## Conclusion

-The Sasho tooling provides a visual, interpretable mechanism to interpret and improve natural language queries.
+The The Conversational AI tooling provides a visual, interpretable mechanism to interpret and improve natural language queries.